 Ensure there is a consistent pre-exercise understanding of the expected decisions for DEP PI opportunities and extent of exercise demonstration/simulation between the inspection team and the licensee.

-Develop a plan to deploy inspection resources in a manner to observe classification, notification, PAR development and dose assessment activities, a review DEP PI failures and adverse trends will help to inform what specific areas should be observed. central alarm station/secondary alarm station
+Develop a plan to deploy inspection resources in a manner to observe classification, notification, PAR development and dose assessment activities, a review Drill and Exercise Performance (DEP) performance indicator (PI) failures and adverse trends will help to inform what specific areas should be observed.
+If available, deploy a security inspector to the central alarm station/secondary alarm station or the Incident Command Post.

 Review the Emergency Plan and Emergency Plan Implementing Procedures (EPIPs) that provide instructions for HA event environment classification, notification, PAR development and dose assessment activities, and other functional areas relevant to the exercise.
 Develop an understanding of the criteria for timely and accurate completion of these activities based on EPIPs, the scenario, NSIR/DPR-ISG-01 §IV.H, “Interim Staff Guidance: Emergency Planning for Nuclear Power Plants,” and NEI 99-02, Regulatory Assessment Performance Indicator Guideline.”
 Ensure that the Plan and EPIPs contain criteria concerning protective actions for non-essential onsite personnel, including evacuation for Site Area Emergencies and General Emergencies.
+[C2]